-McHenry County Conservation District Celebrates 50 Years!
-It was April of 1971 when McHenry County Conservation District was formed by a successful county-wide referendum and then formally organized in July 1971.
+McHenry County Conservation District officially Celebrated 50 Years in 2021!
+McHenry County Conservation District was formed by a successful county-wide referendum and then formally organized in July 1971.
 The Conservation District founders envisioned a public agency that would preserve and protect the land and the water they loved and lived on, while promoting a way of life they cherished, and establishing a place that could be shared with the wildlife around them.

 History Unfolds - Our Beginnings

 A Half Century of Land Protection

 Bitten by the Outdoor Bug - Where my Love of the Outdoors Began